tlotze/ophelia/doc/README.txt

 * context: see above

+* macros: namespace of str, compiled macros encountered so far

 * request: the request object passed by mod_python

 * traversal: traversal context, a namespace carrying some variables internally